-Dr. Richard Jiminez, Principle Investigator: Walden College of Health Sciences
+Dr. Richard Jiminez, Principle Investigator: Walden College of Health Professions

-Ms. Phronie Jackson, Co-Investigator: Walden College of Health Sciences
+Ms. Phronie Jackson, Co-Investigator: Walden College of Health Professions

-Dr. Faith Foreman, Co-Investigator (Walden College of Health Sciences)
+Dr. Faith Foreman, Co-Investigator (Walden College of Health Professions)

 The purpose of this study is to examine the experiences of HIV-positive community health workers who serve HIV-positive clients in the Washington, DC, to better understand why HIV-positive health workers choose to work with HIV-positive people; and to explore if the relationship between HIV positive Community Health Care Workers (HIV + CHW) and their clients is synergistic, in that the work is therapeutic for both worker and client, and that it may help to empower the HIV + CHW as an effective provider of health services and agent of social change.